-Here there are four choices of spectral resolution: "High", "Medium", "Low" and "High and Low".
+There are four choices of spectral resolution: "High H", "Medium M", "Low L" and "High and Low H+L".
 This determines the spectral resolution of the observation.
-In the case of "High and Low", scans at both resolutions are carried out to provide not only high resolution data, but also low resolution - continuum- data with a higher S/N than can be gained for the continuum with high resolution scans only.
+In the case of "High and Low H+L", scans at both resolutions are carried out to provide not only high resolution data, but also low resolution continuum data with a higher S/N than can be gained for the continuum with high resolution scans only.
 With the selection of the "High and Low" resolution the Repetition Factor panel changes to allow the user to give a value for each resolution to control the number of repetitions (number of spectral forward and back scan pairs) independently (see Section 12.3.5).